cncf/toc/operations/dd-toc-guide.md

 TOC members, with support from CNCF staff, should schedule a meeting with the project to the extent possible given availability and timezones.
 Asynchrounous kick-offs can occur, but may result in additional back and forth or delays.
 Each Kick-off meeting should have a central kick-off document that allows the TOC and the project to capture expectations, decisions, timelines, and other pertinent references needed for successful completion of the due diligence.
 A [kick-off meeting template](toc-templates/template-kickoff-notes.md) is located in the [toc-templates](toc-templates/) folder.

 Once the Kick-off is scheduled, the TOC member should move the project's card on the [Appliction to Move Levels board](https://github.com/orgs/cncf/projects/27/views/9) to "In Due Diligence".
+It is *strongly* recommended that you inform the project to verify compliance with the CNCF's licensing policy (set forth in the [Section 11 of the Charter](https://github.com/cncf/foundation/blob/master/charter.md) with [additional information here](https://github.com/cncf/foundation/blob/main/allowed-third-party-license-policy.md)).

 ### Completing Due Diligence